Particular/docs.particular.net/samples/azure/azure-service-bus/sample.md

 <!-- import Config -->

+Some things to note:

-Note the use of the `SamplesAzureServiceBusConnection` environment variable mention above.
+ * The use of the `SamplesAzureServiceBusConnection` environment variable mention above.
+ * The use of `UseSingleBrokerQueue` prevents the Azure transport individualizing queue names by appending the machine name.

 ## The Data in Azure Storage